-Request Size Туре County, State Status J293 475 MW Natural Gas Outagamie County, WI Out of Queue
+Request Size Туре County, State Status J293 475 MW Natural Gas Outagamie County, WI Out of Queue J505 99 MW Solar Manitowoc County, WI waiting construction

 Two major generation additions have been completed within the last ten years for Zone 5.
 The first addition is at Port Washington Power Plant, which was completed in June of 2008.
-In order to accommodate the two blocks of generation at Port Washington, the two Port

-Washington-Rangeline 138-kV lines and the three Port Washington-Saukville 138-kV lines were rebuilt in 2005 and the Saukville-Pleasant Valley-Arthur Road-St. Lawrence 138-kV line was rebuilt in 2007.
+To accommodate the two blocks of generation at Port Washington, the two Port Washington-Rangeline 138-kV lines and the three Port Washington-Saukville 138-kV lines were rebuilt in 2005 and the Saukville-Pleasant Valley-Arthur Road-St. Lawrence 138-kV line was rebuilt in 2007.